Unlikely Private Eyes (No, Really...)

 Sometimes you just have to scratch your head.
 Some people should just NOT play private eyes.
 Some of them shouldn't even act at all.

-And yet, all these people, more famous for other things, have been cast as private eyes.
-Some of them even turned in some credible performances.
+And yet, all these people, more famous for other things or other roles, have been cast as private eyes.
+Some of them even turned in credible performances.
 Who knew?

 Because, of course, when you think country music, you automatically think "Sonny Bono."
 So who would be better playing a Nashville private eye in a 1979 TV flick called Murder in Music City?